ulampinoy/nero-garden/content/pages/index.md

       text: Pool and Home Maintenance
       color: text-dark
       type: TitleBlock
-    subtitle: For apartments to villas along the Costa del Sol.
+    subtitle: 'For apartments and villas along the Costa del Sol, Marbella, Spain'
     text: >
       We have the best solutions and professional maintenance services for any kind of property